austincloudguru/ansible-role-grafana-agent/README.md

 ![Latest Version](https://img.shields.io/github/v/tag/austincloudguru/ansible-role-grafana-agent?sort=semver&label=Latest%20Version)
 [![License](https://img.shields.io/github/license/austincloudguru/ansible-role-grafana-agent)](https://github.com/austincloudguru/ansible-role-template/blob/master/LICENSE)

-!!!!
-THIS ROLE IS NOT READY FOR PRODUCTION USE.
-DO NOT USE.  !!!!
 This role installs and configures the Grafana agent on a linux host for use with Grafana Cloud.
+It is very much in the early stages, so use at your own risk.

 Requirements
 ------------